1926. In 2012, named for James W. 'Bill' Heavener, an alumnus whose generous gift benefits the school.

 A minimum grade of C is required for all courses fulfilling the general education requirement and the writing requirement.

 To prepare for upper-division business courses, all business majors are required to complete a specified number of critical-tracking courses each semester during the first four fall/spring semesters, meet the required critical-tracking GPA for each term and maintain a 2.0 UF GPA (see table below).
-Finance majors must earn a minimum grade of C in ACG 2021 and ACG 2071.
+Finance majors must complete 2 critical tracking courses each term (1-4), and earn a minimum grade of B in ACG 2021 and ACG 2071.

 Heavener School of Business Critical-Tracking Requirements